Canon M50 vs Panasonic ZS100

 It is notable that the M50 has a hotshoe, while the ZS100 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-The M50 is a recent model that features in the current product line-up of Canon.
-In contrast, the ZS100 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the ZS100 was succeeded by the Panasonic ZS200.
+Both the M50 and the ZS100 have been discontinued, but can regularly be found used on ebay.
+The ZS100 was replaced by the Panasonic ZS200, while the M50 was followed by the Canon M50 Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon M50 or the Panasonic ZS100 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.